For more Information: BloodTangotheMusical@gmail.com

 RENFIELD, a patient who is having religious delusions;

 HOSKINS, the Cockney butler and orderly;

 BRIGID, their illiterate Irish immigrant cook and housekeeper...and more.

-(Click on the song titles to hear clips)
+the green song titles

 ACT I Scene 1